Nailing the Craft of Narrative Writing

-- Set the scene and engage you audience early with well thought out characters and setting.
+- Set the scene and engage your audience early with well thought out characters and setting.

-- Introduce a problem or complication that causes an issue for the characters.
-This will give your story greater purpose.
+- Introduce a problem or complication that causes an issue which gives your story purpose.

 - Entertain us.
 Narratives are the most popular of all styles of writing.
 If you can't entertain and engage us you audience will quickly move on.